-Considering the complexities of the job right at the intersection of software development, design, and growth; product managers must keep ahead of the game to catch the latest trends.
+Considering the complexities of the job right at the intersection of software development, design, and growth, product managers must keep ahead of the game to catch the latest trends.

-In his book, Dan Olsen goes in detail what brings about the product-market fit both on the product (UX, feature-sets, value proposition) and the market (target customers and their underserved needs) side.
+In his book, Dan Olsen goes into detail about what brings about the product-market fit both on the product (UX, feature-sets, value proposition) and the market (target customers and their underserved needs) side.

-According to Geoffrey, the secret to this massive success is the ability to cross the chasm as soon as possible, which is right in between the early market dominated by Innovators and Early Adopters, and Early Majority on the Technology Adoption Life Cycle.
+According to Geoffrey, the secret to this massive success is the ability to cross the chasm as soon as possible, which is right in between the early market dominated by innovators and early adopters and the early majority on the Technology Adoption Life Cycle.